 LOVING DALSTON here publishes the result of an adjudication on a complaint by the subject of a news report published on the site this year.

 The article was removed from Loving Dalston while an adjudicator was sought.
-The Editor of the site said he would not republish the article.
+The Editor of the site later decided not to republish the article.